sconnel42/wedding-website/README.md

 - Show success/failure message on submit
 - Send RSVP form info to mock BE endpoint
 - Component-ize the different sections
-- Figure out what colors we want to use
 - Make sections collapable?
     - If so, then the nav bar is probably not needed
 - Navbar Styles